bertvv/ansible-role-jblicense/README.md

 | `jblicense_listen_port`   | 1111                             | The port number on which to listen.                                          |
 | `jblicense_local_subnets` | []                               | A list of subnets (in CIDR notation) that are considered "local".
 See below. |

 When `jblicense_local_subnets` is set, only hosts from these subnets are allowed to request a license from the server.
 If not, *all* hosts are allowed.
+In the latter case, make sure your license server is not accessible over the public Internet!

 ## Dependencies